shizmob/arcade-docs/README.md

 ## Sources

 Due to the origin of this repository, there is almost no information of the sources of the information contained within it right now.
-We're fairly certain on the accuracy of most of it, however do not take it as gospel and always measure before working on hardware!
+**We're fairly certain on the accuracy of most of it, however do not take it as gospel and *always* measure before working on hardware!
+You are *solely* responsible for working on your own, and especially other peoples', cabinets.**

 A source tagging system is in the works, the preliminary version consists of adding the following information at the end of a line: